What you need to know about e-Delivery

 - You provide your recipient’s email address on the “Edit Recipient” page.

-- When you file a form for that recipient, we send an email asking the recipient whether he or she would prefer to receive the statement electronically.
+- When you file a form for that recipient with the Efile, Print & Mail option, we send an email asking the recipient whether he or she would prefer to receive the statement electronically.

 - If the recipient consents to e-delivery, we send another email with a link that allows the recipient to view, download and print the statement securely from our website.
 The recipient will not receive a paper statement.